 Your unit comes with a white protective cover that snaps on and off the front of the unit.
-When the unit is in storage, the cover protects the screen from damage that can result from long-term exposure to the sun's ultraviolet rays.
 This cover is intended for use when your unit and the vehicle it's mounted in are idle.

 When the unit is mounted in an unprotected area, such as an open boat cockpit, the protective face cover must be removed when the vehicle is moving at high speed.
 This includes towing a boat on a trailer at highway speeds.
 Otherwise, wind blast can pop off the cover.